Ed.D. Admission Requirements

 - A written statement of purpose, which explains your reasons for pursuing doctoral studies in educational leadership.
 Please indicate your history and background and some of the core commitments and principles, which drive your career goals.
 Also discuss some of the challenges facing education and educational leadership in California, nationally, and globally; 2- 3 pages maximum, single spaced.

-- A writing sample of your individually authored research, reports, and/or papers (maximum of 20 pages).
+- A recent writing sample (last 5 years) of your individually authored research, reports, and/or papers (maximum of 20 pages).
 Your writing sample should be single authored and include citations and references.
 The writing sample is intended for you to demonstrate ability to craft a meaningful argument on an education-related topic and to cite research/literature to support your view.
 A PowerPoint presentation would not meet this requirement.

 Send applications materials: